hazy-bits/hazybits-docs/docs/development/aws-lambda-functions.md

 textual data to the specified location.

 !!! note
-    It is expected that input image was processed for better OCR results.
+    It is expected that input image is processed for better OCR results.